Introduction

 method: "inner"

-In future releases, other joins methods will be gradually implemented : cross
+In future releases, other joins methods will be gradually implemented : cross, left, right, full.

 Another limitation : joins currently must only have two parents.
 This limit should be also extended in future releases.